123

 Abstract

-This paper assesses the capacity of large language models (LLMs) to translate texts that include inter-sentential dependencies.
-We use the English-French DiscEvalMT benchmark (Bawden et al., 2018) with pairs of sentences containing translation challenges either for pronominal anaphora or for lexical cohesion.
-We evaluate 12 LLMs from the DeepSeek-R1, GPT, Llama, Mistral and Phi families on two tasks: (1) distinguishing a correct translation from a wrong but plausible one; (2) generating a correct translation.
+This paper assesses the ability of large language models (LLMs) to translate texts that include inter-sentential dependencies.
+We use the English-French DiscEvalMT benchmark (Bawden et al., 2018) with pairs of sentences containing translation challenges for pronominal anaphora and lexical cohesion.
+We evaluate 12 LLMs from the DeepSeek-R1, GPT, Llama, Mistral and Phi families on two tasks: (1) distinguish a correct translation from a wrong but plausible one; and (2) generate a correct translation.
 We compare prompts that encourage chain-of-thought reasoning with those that do not.
-The best models take advantage of reasoning and reach about 90% accuracy on the first task, and COMET scores of about 92% on the second task, with GPT-4, GPT-4o and Phi standing out.
-Moreover, we observe a "wise get wiser" effect: the improvements through reasoning are positively correlated with the scores of the models without reasoning.
+The best models take advantage of reasoning and reach about 90% accuracy on the first task and COMET scores of about 92% on the second task, with GPT-4, GPT-4o and Phi standing out.
+Moreover, we observe a "wise get wiser" effect: the improvements through reasoning are larger for models that already perform well without reasoning.

 View on arXiv